Carmen de la Legua Reynoso District

+Carmen de la Legua Reynoso is a district of Callao, Peru.
+Its creation dates back to the first settlements built in 1952, later being established as a district in 1964.

+History

 In 1952 Carmen de la Legua Reynoso was founded by Lopez Pasos, Alejandro Ladron De Guevara, and Barios Medina.
 Antero Lizano, a pioneer of the city was elected the Organizational Secretary who established the zoning for Carmen de la Legua and distributed land to residents.

 It was officially established as a district on December 4, 1964.

 The current mayor of Carmen de la Legua Reynoso is Daniel Almanzor Lecca Rubio.

 Geography

 The district has a total land area of 2.12 km2.
 Its administrative center is located 54 meters above sea level.